Individual companies who are proposing projects have the freedom to work with whatever technology stack that they prefer.

 TIA membership is open to all.
 Either as paid member of the selection committee or as contributor towards an alliance project.

-Lower cost, more focussed on use cases, and business opportunities in the Blockchain and IoT space are in their infancy.
+Lower cost, more focused on use cases, and business opportunities in the Blockchain and IoT space are in their infancy.

 If we would have called it the Blockchain IoT Alliance, it’s not immediately clear what the value proposition is.
 The group selected the term “Trusted IoT Alliance” because when we mash-up the IoT + Blockchain concepts, what we get is aTrusted IoT, and we wanted the main benefit or value proposition of our work to be immediately visible to Fortune 50 CEOs.